Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q4.
 How do you work on each of those three skills when you practice?

-Divide my time between them but not in each practice.
-Sometimes due to being busy with work or family I only get 15 mins practice, so I warm up for 5 then focus for 10 minutes on specific things such as Travis picking or scales, modes or chord shapes.
-Almost always finish with a song when I have a longer proper practice sesh.
+I warm up for 5, then focus for 10 minutes on specific things such as Travis picking, scales, modes or chord shapes.
+I almost always finish with a song when I have a longer proper practice sesh.

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?